 In the afternoons, children are taught Science, History, Geography, Philosophy/RE and PSHE through our Connected Curriculum.
 The focus of our learning for the Autumn term is : Iron Age to Bronze age

 In the afternoon of a carousel day pupils take part in Music, PE and Art.
 On this day, please send your child to school in a PE kit.
 Children will be asked to tie long hair back and remove all jewellery for PE lessons.

 - Carousel day for Year 3: Thursday

-Each Friday, children will be given a piece of Literacy and Maths homework to complete by the following Friday.
-Spellings will be given out by your child’s spelling teacher on a Monday to be tested on a Friday.
-Number bond and times tables targets will be tested on a Thursday and your child will be informed of their scores, and whether they need to move on to a new test, on a Friday.
+Each Thursday, children will be given a piece of Grammar, Reading Comprehension and Maths homework to complete by the following Tuesday.
+Spellings will be given out by your child’s class teacher on Thursday a to be tested on the following Thursday.

 In addition, we expect children to read regularly at home.
 Reading, and understanding what they have read, is hugely important to support your child’s learning in a range of curriculum subjects.
 Please listen to your child read as often as possible, ask them questions about what they have read, and update their reading diary.
+We would also like them to log into Oxford Reading Buddy and TT Rockstars to practice reading and timetables at home.
 We aim to listen to your child read at least once every fortnight in school.

 If you have any questions or need any support with your child’s homework, please come and speak to us.

 Year 3 children need to bring their reading books and diaries every day.
 Homework can be handed in on any day.